thenewlebowski/uvu/communication/2110/CHAPTER_5.md

     * Nonverbal communication controlling the flow of conversation
 6. Substituting
     * Nonverbal communication that has a direct verbal transition
-    * Emblems: Nonverbal communication that is clear and unambiguos with a verbal equivalent in a given culture
+    * Emblems: Nonverbal communication that is clear and unambiguous with a verbal equivalent in a given culture

 ### How does touch impact communication?
 * Haptics